wraikes/wraikes.github.io/index.md

 --------

 <br>
-_Disclaimer: The data used in these analyses were accessed from other online sources (mostly Kaggle).
-Therefore, I have not, nor will not, verify any of the datasets' validity.
-Please take these analyses at face-value only._
+_Disclaimer: The data used in these analyses were accessed from other online sources (mainly Kaggle).
+Therefore, I have not verified the data's validity.
+Please take these analyses with a pinch of salt._